-The lifestyle during the marriage is one of the criteria to be taken into consideration when deciding a financial settlement under the Matrimonial Causes Act 1973.
+The lifestyle during the marriage is one of the criteria to be taken into consideration when deciding on a financial settlement under the Matrimonial Causes Act 1973.
 The provision made in a prenuptial agreement failing to meet the reasonable needs of a party to the marriage is a reason why such an agreement can be undermined.

-The judge ultimately awarded wife £2.95m.
+The judge ultimately awarded the wife £2.95m.

 She could not reconcile the housing particulars put forward by the husband as suitable to meet the wife and the parties’ son’s housing needs.
-She could not therefore reconcile the family law principle of fairness and the impact on the life of the child of the home the wife could provide, with holding the wife to the precise terms of the prenuptial agreement.
+She could not, therefore, reconcile the family law principle of fairness and the impact on the life of the child of the home the wife could provide, with holding the wife to the precise terms of the prenuptial agreement.

 However, she equally had difficulties finding it fair that the wife should benefit to the extent the wife herself had set out as appropriate based on the provisions and intentions behind the prenuptial agreement.

 She found that in limiting the wife to £2,700pcm plus her modest earning capacity comparative to the parties’ lifestyle during the marriage, risked financial hardship.
-Falling far short of the wife’s initial budget of over £300,000 pa, the judge capitalised her maintenance on the basis of annual income of £100,000pa.
+Falling far short of the wife’s initial budget of over £300,000 pa, the judge capitalised her maintenance on the basis of an annual income of £100,000pa.

 So why was the Pre Nup of value?

 So should the husband be pleased he entered into a prenuptial agreement if he ended up paying the wife over £1m more than he intended?
 Was it worth it?